kachiO/purgatory/README.md

 ## purgatory

-collection of trials and tribulations in pursuit of deep learning nirvana
+collection of deep learning trials and tribulations